Learn About the Debtors Anonymous 12...

 What Is the Debtors Anonymous 12-Step Program?

+The structure of Debtors Anonymous follows AA’s Twelve Steps and Twelve Traditions, outlined in the Big Book of AA, along with the twelve promises of Debtors Anonymous.
 These principles have been adopted by many other 12-Step groups.
 The format is based on the belief that anonymity helps people speak openly and honestly, ensuring they receive the support they need from others in the group.

-The only requirement to join Debtors Anonymous is a desire to stop incurring unsecured debt.
-Whether your debt feels manageable or overwhelming, DA aims to help members build healthier financial habits and avoid returning to unsecured debt.
-To begin recovery successfully, it can help to understand how and why people fall into debt.
-Some common contributing factors include:
+The only requirement for DA membership is a desire to stop incurring unsecured debt and address the patterns of underearning.
+Whether your debt feels manageable or overwhelming, Debtors Anonymous aims to help members achieve solvency, develop sustainable spending plans, build healthier financial habits, and avoid returning to unsecured debt.

-What Else Should I Know About the Program?
+What Should I Know About the Program?

 After completing these initial steps, members conduct a searching and fearless moral inventory.
 This process involves examining behaviors and patterns that have caused harm to themselves or others.
 While this reflection can be challenging, it prepares members for the fifth step: admitting the nature of these wrongs to a higher power, to themselves, and to another person.